Help us generate buzz on Twitter! Come celebrate 20 years of Jeanne DuBois' leadership and join us as we move into the future. #DotBayEvolving

 For the full press release, please see the text here.

 On September 8, we celebrated the Grand Opening of the Bornstein Pearl Food Production Center!
 We had a great turnout of over 250 people.
-The parking lot was filled with vendors now operating out of Pearl, including food truck and food business entrepreneurs from CropCircle Kitchen’s shared commercial kitchen and the other individual food business tenants in the facility.
+The parking lot was filled with vendors now operating out of Pearl, including food truck and food business entrepreneurs from CommonWealth Kitchen (formerly known as CropCircle Kitchen)’s shared commercial kitchen and the other individual food business tenants in the facility.

 Click here to read more and to see news coverage and photos from the event.

 Thank you for joining us in celebrating the transformation of this building into an engine for job creation – the Bornstein & Pearl Food Proction Center truly is "Made in Dorchester!"

 Are you looking for work?
 The food businesses at Bornstein & Pearl are now hiring for part-time and full-time positions.
 Job duties range from knife work and other food prep work in the kitchen, packaging of food products, customer interaction, etc.